 Wrapbook’s payroll software adds features like multi-factor authentication, strict access controls, online monitoring, and daily data backup to make your production company as safe and secure as possible.

-With better software, you won’t have to figure out how to fix payroll errors, because you won’t be making them in the first place.
+With better entertainment payroll solutions, you won’t have to figure out how to fix payroll errors, because you won’t be making them in the first place.